soushimiya/TunnelMC-reborn/README.md

-# TunnelMC
+# TunnelMC Reborn
-### Development temporarily on hold... (written on 14 March 2023)

-TunnelMC allows Minecraft Java Edition Players to join and play Minecraft Bedrock Edition servers
+TunnelMC Reborn allows Minecraft Java Edition Players to join and play Minecraft Bedrock Edition servers

 # How does it work
 Firstly TunnelMC is a [Fabric Mod](https://fabricmc.net/).
 What we do is we open a connection to a Minecraft Bedrock server and translate any incoming and outgoing packets, so they can be read by both Editions.